MicrosoftDocs/OfficeDocs-SharePoint/migration/new-and-improved-features-in-the-sharepoint-migration-tool.md

 When you start a migration by either selecting the add new migration button or from the migration list page, SPMT launches a migration progress page where you can watch the status changes.
 Unlike previous releases, you don’t have to wait for the migration to be completed.
 You can just dismiss the page by clicking “Back to list” and work on other tasks in the tool.

-Once the migration is completed or failed, you'll receive a toast message showing the status.
+Once the migration is completed or failed, you receive a toast message showing the status.
 The “See details” link brings you back to the progress page where includes details of the migration.

 #### Assess your SharePoint Server sites directly in SPMT

 SPMT 4.0 integrates SharePoint server assessment in the tool.
 You can assess SharePoint Server content before migration and execute migration jobs within SPMT.
 As with the migration experience, you can add a new scan by following the wizard and managing all your scan tasks on the scan list page.

-Selecting the source URL link on the scan list page will prompt you to the scan result dashboard.
+Selecting the source URL link on the scan list page prompts you to the scan result dashboard.
 The dashboard presents the overview information of site inventory and potential migration risks.

 Scroll down below inventory numbers, you can see breakdown by content types and risk types.
 An excel report can be downloaded for you to do deeper analysis.